Large Deviations Theory of Increasing Returns: Relation with HLS urns

-Above $p_{c}$ the function still crosses $y$ at the point $1/2$, but it now does from bottom to top, ie it is an up-crossing, and is therefore not stable.
-By the way, notice that for $p>p_{c}$ two new solutions $y_{+}$ and $y_{-}$ also appear, that are both down-crossings and can be stable attractors for $y_{N}$.
-Follows that for $p$ below $p_{c}$ there are two attractors
+the quantity inside the square root is positive for $p\leq1/2$ and $p\geq5/6$, but notice that $x_{\pm}\in\left[0,1\right]$ only if $p\in\left[1/2,1\right]$, then, for $p$ below the critical value $p_{c}=5/6$ there is again a unique stable solution at $1/2$ that crosses $x$ from top to bottom (down crossing), see Figure \ref{fig:2}.
+Above $p_{c}$ the function $\pi$ still crosses $x$ at the point $1/2$, but it now does from bottom to top, i.e. it is an up-crossing and is therefore not stable.
+Notice that for $p>p_{c}$ two new solutions $x_{+}$ and $x_{-}$ appear, those are both down-crossings, and can be stable attractors for $x_{N,N}$.
+Therefore, for $p$ above $p_{c}$ there are two attractors separated by an unstable equilibrium point at $x_{0}=1/2$ \cite{Dosi Ermoliev}.
+Notice that in the limit of infinite $k$ the probability of finding a majority of first product owners within the sample converges to